jodt/P3-Developpez-le-back-end-en-utilisant-Java-et-Spring-API/README.md

   ```
   export DB_PASSWORD=your_password
   ```
-  warning: Replace "your_username" with your database username and "your_password" with your database password
+  :warning: Replace "your_username" with your database username and "your_password" with your database password
 <br></br>
 - Launch the application with these commands:
   <br></br>